Split (2016 American film): Reaction from the mental health community

 In a statement about the movie, the International Society for the Study of Trauma and Dissociation (ISSTD) cited a soon-to-be-released study of 173 people with DID.
 The researchers found that only 3 percent were charged with an offense, 1.8 percent were fined, and less than 1 percent were in jail over a six-month span.
 No convictions or probations were reported in that time period.
 In an open letter to Shyamalan, several activists said that "Split represents yet another gross parody of us based on fear, ignorance, and sensationalism, only much worse."

-Dr. Sheldon Itzkowitz, a New York-based psychologist and psychoanalyst, said he had not seen the movie, and did not plan to, telling Healthline: "What concerns me is how the film may inadvertently demonize people who are truly suffering."
-He said many of his patients with DID are highly functioning people whose friends and co-workers don't know how much the person may be affected by their condition.
-When films and stories "vilify and demonize mental illness in general, and DID in particular," the viewer does not understand how hard it can be for that person to survive, he added.

 Accolades

 Sequel

 Shyamalan expressed hope for a third installment following Split, saying, "I hope [a third Unbreakable film happens].
 The answer is yes.
 I'm just such a wimp sometimes.
 I don't know what's going to happen when I go off in my room, a week after this film opens, to write the script.
 But I'm going to start writing.
 [I have] a really robust outline, which is pretty intricate.
 But now the standards for my outlines are higher.
 I need to know I've won already.
 I'm almost there but I'm not quite there."
 He explained that the final scene from Split was David's realization that Mr. Glass from the first film was right; there are superpowered people in the world.
-Disney, which produced Unbreakable through its Touchstone Pictures division, is expected to be a production partner and have financial participation with Universal for the sequel.
+Disney, which produced Unbreakable through its Touchstone Pictures division, was expected to be a production partner and have financial participation with Universal for the sequel.

 After the critical and financial success of Split, Shyamalan confirmed that his next film would be a sequel film that follows the events of Unbreakable and Split and would serve as the final part of the Unbreakable trilogy.
 In April 2017, he revealed he was nearing completion on the script for the next film.
-On April 26, he revealed on his Twitter page that the script was completed and the sequel would be titled Glass, which was released on January 18, 2019.
+On April 26, he revealed on his Twitter page that the script was completed and the sequel would be titled Glass.